 Best rates on buy-to-let mortgages

-When we last checked Moneyfacts data on 8 August, there were 4,457 BTL mortgages on the market.
-Most are available to landlords with deposits of at least 25%, although some higher loan-to-value deals are available.
+When we last checked Moneyfacts data on 4 November, there were 4,777 BTL mortgages on the market.
+Most are available to landlords with deposits of at least 25%, although there are some higher loan-to-value deals.

 Looking at average rates gives us a general idea of what's happening in the market, but when you're taking out a mortgage, you'll want to get the cheapest deal you can.